Published September 16, 2023

 We’re not saying not to use portals – they’re a relatively inexpensive and effective way to bring in a high volume of leads and build brand awareness by reaching a wide audience, but be aware that the cost to convert those leads is going to be much higher than other channels that bring in fewer but more qualified leads.
 For example, Franchise Business Review only allows the top 200 ranked franchise companies (based on our franchisee satisfaction research) to take leads through our site, and each brand has its own individual profile page and submission form.
 You’ll probably get fewer leads than you would through a portal, but the ones you do get result in more meaningful conversations with people who are serious about investing in only the best franchise opportunities.

 3. Underestimating the power of third party validation.

 Sites like Amazon, Yelp, and Glassdoor have made the power of customer reviews stronger than ever.
 Buyers – no matter what they’re buying – want to know what previous purchasers are saying.
 No matter how good your marketing, hearing what your current franchisees are saying about their experiences as an owner with your brand is the most powerful sales tool you have at your disposal.
 Even more powerful is gathering those reviews through an unbiased research firm like Franchise Business Review.
-Not only can you use the data in your own sales and marketing efforts, you can also make it available on FBR’s site where candidates search for independent validation of which brands are the best investments.
+Not only can you use the data in your own sales and marketing efforts, you can also make it available on FBR’s site through our Validation Program where candidates search for independent validation of which brands are the best investments.

 The competition for franchise buyers is only going to increase, and franchise development teams are continually going to be asked to do more with less.
 Time to get creative with some new tactics to gain exposure, bring in more qualified leads, and build your pipeline.

 Contact Franchise Business Review and we can walk you through how to maximize your budgeting dollars to gain the most exposure.